heptarch/heptarch.github.io/drafts/demon.md

- dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers wilt with damp---lamps on at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence who shaped the railways, seems asleep.
+ dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers wilt with damp---lamps on at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence who built the railways, seems asleep.
  There is a bump, and an odd sound, muffled by the vapour.
  The stationmaster opens his eyes briefly, then returns to a dream